Culture of the United States: Social class and work

 Working-class Americans and many of those in the middle class may also face occupation alienation.
 In contrast to upper-middle-class professionals who are mostly hired to conceptualize, supervise, and share their thoughts, many Americans have little autonomy or creative latitude in the workplace.
 As a result, white collar professionals tend to be significantly more satisfied with their work.
 In 2006, Elizabeth Warren presented her article entitled "The Middle Class on the Precipice", stating that individuals in the center of the income strata, who may still identify as middle class, have faced increasing economic insecurity, supporting the idea of a working-class majority.
 Additionally, working-class Americans who work in the public sector, excluding politicians, are respected and generally respected in the culture, notably postal workers.

 Political behavior is affected by class; more affluent individuals are more likely to vote, and education and income affect whether individuals tend to vote for the Democratic or Republican party.
 Income also had a significant impact on health as those with higher incomes had better access to health care facilities, higher life expectancy, lower infant mortality rate and increased health consciousness.
 This is particularly noticeable with black voters who are often socially conservative, yet overwhelmingly vote Democratic.

-In the United States occupation is one of the prime factors of social class and is closely linked to an individual's identity.
+In the United States, occupation is one of the prime factors of social class and is closely linked to an individual's identity.
 The average workweek in the U.S. for those employed full-time was 42.9 hours long with 30% of the population working more than 40 hours a week.
 The Average American worker earned $16.64 an hour in the first two quarters of 2006.
-Overall Americans worked more than their counterparts in other developed post-industrial nations.
-While the average worker in Denmark enjoyed 30 days of vacation annually, the average American had 16 annual vacation days.

-In 2000 the average American worked 1,978 hours per year, 500 hours more than the average German, yet 100 hours less than the average Czech.
-Overall the U.S. labor force is one of the most productive in the world, largely due to its workers working more than those in any other post-industrial country (excluding South Korea).
-Americans generally hold working and being productive in high regard; being busy and working extensively may also serve as the means to obtain esteem.
+In 2000, the average American worked 1,978 hours per year, 500 hours more than the average German, yet 100 hours less than the average Czech.
+Overall, the U.S. labor force is one of the most productive in the world, largely due to its workers working more than those in any other post-industrial country, except for South Korea.
+Americans generally hold working and being productive in high regard.
+Individualism, having a strong work ethic, competitiveness, and altruism are among the most cited American values.
+According to a 2016 study by the Charities Aid Foundation, Americans donated 1.44% of total GDP to charity, the highest in the world by a large margin.